Design Studies (MA) Application Instructions

 - Application Fee: Pay the $50 nonrefundable application fee.
 (A credit card is required to submit the online application.)

-If you have trouble uploading your transcript, email email@example.com with the subject line “Upload Transcript Issue,” give a detailed description of the problem and attach the document in question.
+- If you experience trouble uploading your transcript email firstname.lastname@example.org with the subject line “Upload Transcript Issue” and give a detailed description of the issue and attach the document in question.